 Experiences at other universities participating in this NSF program combine many of the design program elements that are presented for Texas A&M University and North Dakota State University.
 In addition to the design process elements already described, the State University of New York at Buffalo under the direction of Dr. Joseph Mollendorf, requires that each student go through the preliminary stages of a patent application.
 Naturally, those projects worthy of a patent application are actually submitted.
-Thus far, a patent was issued for a "Four-Limb Exercising Attachment for Wheelchairs" and another patent has been allowed for a "Cervical Orthosis," which will be issued sometime this year.
+Thus far, a patent was issued for a "Four-Limb Exercising Attachment for Wheelchairs" and another patent has been allowed for a "Cervical Orthosis."

 Each of these university programs are unique and offer their own way of implementing student designed and constructed projects to aid persons with disabilities.
+Other universities participating in this program have many of the elements of design described in this chapter, brought together in their own unique manner.

 The senior design projects constructed by these students have proved beneficial to the student, the disabled individual, the community, and the university.
 The impact of these grants on the student is felt not only during the time of project construction and afterwards in the project's use by the disabled individual, but also in the involvement of these students into community-minded service.